 Co-lead study author Dr. Jessica Wang-Rodriquez, professor of pathology at the University of California-San Diego, and colleagues publish their findings in the journal Oral Oncology.

-Use of e-cigarettes (electronic cigarettes) has become popular in the US; a recent study from the Centers for Disease Control and Prevention (CDC) found that almost 13% of Americans have tried e-cigarettes at least once in their lifetime, with more than a fifth of adults aged 18-24 having used the devices.
+Use of e-cigarettes (electronic cigarettes) has become popular in the US; a recent study from the Centers for Disease Control and Prevention (CDC) found that

 While e-cigarettes do not contain tobacco - like conventional cigarettes - the vapor produced by the device and inhaled by users does contain nicotine flavorings and other chemicals.
 Nicotine is the chemical that makes smoking addictive.